“We need to radically transform our economies and behaviors, make sure that they are inclusive, green and sustainable”

 ALIGNMENT WITH THE STRATEGY FOR SUSTAINABILITY MANAGEMENT IN THE UNITED NATIONS SYSTEM, 2020–2030

 Since around 2008, the organization has incorporated many in-house sustainability initiatives, primarily related to facilities, travel, and procurement.
-Many efforts have been made towards being more energy efficient and improving waste management, especially at the FAO Headquarters in Rome, Italy – where an Environmental Management System has been developed in 2014, a new waste separation system has been introduced in 2018 and 32% reduction in electricity consumption has been achieved in the last seven years.
+Many efforts have been made towards being more energy efficient and improving waste management, especially at the FAO Headquarters in Rome, Italy – where an Environmental Management System has been developed in 2014, a new waste separation system has been introduced in 2018 and 32% reduction in electricity consumption has been achieved between 2012 and 2019.

 Thanks to the Corporate Environmental Responsibility Policy and Strategy 2017-2020, FAO has further committed to lower its environmental impact by more systematically expanding the scope of its activities to Decentralized Offices as well.
 Since 2016, solar systems have been successfully installed in the Regional office for Africa in Ghana, and in the country offices in Nepal, Djibouti, Uganda and Mauritania.
 The regional office for Asia and the Pacific is implementing an EMS and other initiatives such as single use plastic ban, improved waste management, lighting or HVAC upgrade etc. are taking place spontaneously in many offices.